-- Once the husband has finished reading his disclosure letter, he and his coach will leave the room and allow the wife and her coach to see what clarifying questions she wants to ask and ascertain her capacity for those questions.
-Most wives then ask the husband and his coach to return to ask any clarifying questions.
+- Once the husband finishes reading his disclosure letter, he and his coach will leave the room and allow the wife and her coach to see what clarifying questions she wants to ask and ascertain her capacity for those questions.
+Most wives then ask the husband and his coach to return to ask her questions.
 However, this is always based on the wife’s capacity.
-If she needs to be done, that is perfectly fine.
-Also, being “done” in the moment doesn’t void her opportunity for clarifying questions as we can always schedule another session later.
+If she has reached her capacity and needs to be done, that is perfectly fine.
+Also, being “done” in the moment doesn’t void her opportunity for clarifying questions as we can always schedule other sessions.

-- Once the wife has been able to ask the questions she needs to ask, we will close out the meeting and go our separate ways.
+- Once the wife has been able to ask her questions, we will close out the meeting and go our separate ways.

-- If a wife is not able to ask her clarifying questions on the day of disclosure, or if she later realizes she has other significant questions, it may be necessary to schedule another meeting with everyone (husband, wife and both coaches) for her to get the clarity she needs.
+- If a wife is not able to ask her clarifying questions on the day of disclosure, or if she later realizes she has other significant questions, it may be necessary to schedule additional meetings with everyone (husband, wife and both coaches) for her to get the clarity she needs.
 If that happens we will follow a similar structure.

-- Most couples need some time for the dust to settle and for both husband and wife to have some time to process everything.
-We highly encourage both individuals to already have a follow up appointment with their coach scheduled soon after the disclosure meeting.
+- Husband and wife will each schedule a follow up appointment with their coach within a week after the disclosure meeting.
 The husband is often fighting between very opposite feelings of fear and relief.
 Fear that his marriage might be over and relief that he is no longer hiding his sexual behaviors.
 The wife is often wrestling with a host of emotions ranging from relief (it wasn’t as bad as I had imagined it would be) to horror, shame, disgust, and an incredible amount of hurt.
 Having support in place for the intensity of these emotions is essential for both partners.

-- At some point after disclosure, we highly recommend the wife write an “Emotional Impact Letter” and share it with her husband in another joint session.
+- At some point after disclosure, the wife will have another individual session to work on an “Emotional Impact Letter” that she will share with her husband in another joint session.
 This helps her give voice to the pain she has suffered in disclosure and during the time of “knowing but not knowing.”

-- After receiving his wife’s “Emotional Impact Letter” we also recommend the husband work on an “Emotional Restitution Letter.”
+- After receiving his wife’s “Emotional Impact Letter” the husband will meet with his coach to work on an “Emotional Restitution Letter.”
 This letter will help the husband take ownership of the pain he created through dishonesty, manipulation and control issues that invariably accompany addiction.